-Medical Benefits Chart (what is covered)
+Medical Benefits Chart (what is covered and what you pay)

-SECTION 1 Understanding covered services
+SECTION 1 Understanding your out-of-pocket costs for covered services

-This chapter provides a Medical Benefits Chart that lists your covered services as a member of our plan.
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of our plan.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.

-Section 1.1 You pay nothing for your covered services
+Section 1.1 Types of out-of-pocket costs you may pay for your covered services